mnaamani/otrtalk/Tutorial.md

     otrtalk connect mybuddy --pidgin

-On successful SMP authentication the fingerprint of the peer will be cross checked against your IM buddies and if a match is found their account name will be shown.
+For each peer that connects their fingerprint will be cross checked against your authenticated IM buddies and if a match is found SMP will be performed otherwise the connection will be rejected.
 This assists in verifying the correct fingerprint.

 ### Additional network options